Interview with author Inga R. Harrison

 Q5.
 Is there lots to do before you drive in and start writing a book?

 Q6.
-How long did it take you to write ‘Animal Council and the Disappearing Sea Ice’ book?
+How long did it take you to write ‘This Can’t be Life’ book?

 Q9.
 When writing a book how do you keep things fresh, for both your readers and also yourself?